metta-systems/libsss/doc/spec.md

 Padding frame indicates padding data within a packet, used to counter traffic analysis attacks.
 Ideally all packets should be padded to have same final length of 1280 bytes.
 However, in case of slow connection it may be preferential to not pad the data packets or pad them to a shorter common length.
 Padding frame contents may be anything and are simply ignored.
 It is recommended to explicitly initialize this padding data area with either random or zero bytes and not leave any old data that might leak information.
+The receiver is *advised to* simply skip over this data without trying to interpret or save it in any way.
+After processing the packet, packet memory *should* be zeroed.

 Figure 5: Padding frame layout
 ```